TuwaIO/pulsar-core/apps/docs/src/content/apiReference/pulsar-core/src/components/createPulsarStore.md

 `A`

-The type for the adapter-specific context or API.
+The type of the key returned by the `actionFunction` (e.g., a transaction hash).

 ## Parameters